 I would get especially frustrated at my dog, just lying there, while I’m franticly rushing to meet deadlines.
 I would yell at him: “for goodness sakes, can’t you just do something?”

 How did you choose your staff as the business grew?

 Our business is about people, so I have always recruited by instinct first, need second.
 In the early days, we almost ‘collected’ people – those who excelled in their field and were easy to get along with.
-I know it doesn’t seem like sound strategic business practice, but we experienced a high level of organic growth, and found the best way to deal with demands was with a flexible enthusiastic team.
+I know it doesn’t seem like a sound strategic business practice, but we experienced a high level of organic growth and found the best way to deal with demands was with a flexible enthusiastic team.
 Personality is everything when faced with a fast-paced environment with frequently changing priorities.